SECTION I: Title and Headquarters

 44. Member unions and associations shall pay fees according to the decision of the GM.
 The fees shall be paid by April 30 each year.
 Member unions and associations admitted to the EFJ during a year shall pay fees for that year on a pro rata calculation for the unexpired period of the year.

-45. Activities in line with the EFJ working program, the GM and the AM can – in coordination with the Steering Committee – be executed and financed by the IFJ Project Division
+45. Activities in line with the EFJ working program, the GM and the AM can – in coordination with the Steering Committee and the IFJ Executive Committee – be executed and financed by the IFJ Project Division

 46. Unions and associations failing to pay their fees or failing to seek exonerations or special arrangements with the Steering Committee, shall have their membership terminated by the GM.
 They will be accepted back into the European Federation of Journalists on payment of fees owed.